 - Craft class —> Use supplies around the house to learn something new, such as crochet or quilting.

 - Grocery shopping —> Use grocery store delivery or curbside pickup.
 Get creative by finding new recipes that use what is already in your pantry.

 - Chess club —> There are online chess clubs and games.

-What is on your list that might not have to become a thing of the past, after all?
 When we think of hunkering down or being quarantined or sheltering in place, at first it seems that life comes to a halt, but as you can see from my examples, it doesn’t have to be that way.